jllllll/llama-cpp-python-cuBLAS-wheels/README.md

 Requirements:
 - Windows and Linux x86_64
-- CPU with support for AVX, AVX2 and AVX512
+- CPU with support for AVX, AVX2 or AVX512
 - CUDA 11.6 - 12.1
 - CPython 3.7 - 3.11